-- Oval-shaped slow cooker: These models are more versatile than the round models and allow you to cook large cuts of meat and casseroles.
+- Oval-shaped slow cooker: These models are more versatile than the round models, and allow you to cook large cuts of meat and casseroles.

-On the basis of heating elements, slow cookers can be divided into two categories; griddle and electric pot.
+Concerning heating elements, slow cookers can be divided into two categories; griddle and electric pot.
 Both are capable of cooking all kinds of slow-cooked recipes.
 Nevertheless, they have some differences.

-Something about Programmable Slow Cookers
+Programmable Slow Cookers

 How to Choose the Best Slow Cooker?

-Before you go on to choose the best slow cooker for your kitchen, you need to understand what you will be dealing with, what your requirements are and which functionality you are going to need the most.
+Before you go on to choose the best slow cooker for your kitchen, you need to understand what you will be dealing with, what your requirements are, and which functionality you are going to need the most.
 Your decision depends on many factors, such as:

-Basics of Slow Cooker
+Basics of a Slow Cooker

 Despite all the modern designs, attractive constructions, attention-grabbing features, and brand names, all slow cookers have 3 things in common: a heating unit, the gasket lid, and the cooking pot.

 - Gasket lid: The gasket lid secures tightly to seal the interior, allowing the food to cook properly without letting the steam and vapors escape.
-Gasket lids come in different materials, but a glass lid is often demanded more than stainless steel or hard plastic, and should be considered when purchasing.
+Gasket lids come in different materials, but a glass lid is often demanded more than stainless steel or hard plastic and should be considered when purchasing.

-- The cooking Pot: Some slow cooker models feature aluminum alloy pots, while some of them have stainless steel pots.
+- The Cooking Pot: Some slow cooker models feature aluminum alloy pots, while some of them have stainless steel pots.
 However, modern-day Crock-pots come with stoneware pots that can withstand even the highest heats.
 Even better, they are removable and presentable as well.

 All slow cookers are convenient and fairly easy to use, but some are more convenient than other.
 So, if you’re a regular cook, and the kitchen is your first love, you’ll be better off with the basic slow cooker that features manual controls.
 But if you’re more focused on relaxing and allowing your slow cooker to work on its own, without constant supervision, you would ideally go for a programmable slow cooker that works automatically.